What is e-Invoicing in India?

 A GST invoice is a bill of products or services provided to a customer by a supplier or service provider.
 It specifically indicates the services and products, along with the total transaction amount, as well as goods and services tax charged on them.

 Are electronic invoices mandatory?

 India’s GST Council has approved the phased implementation of an e-Invoicing for reporting of business-to-business (B2B) invoices using the GST system.
 It first started on January 1st, 2020 on a voluntary basis.

 Every taxpayer can update their ERP accounting software to issue e-Invoices.

 The clock is ticking for a category Indian taxpayers.
 The mandatory sending and QR code regulation officially started on October 1st, 2020.
 However, the government allowed a grace period until November 1st to allow businesses to use invoice registration numbers for the invoices issued in October.

-All registered businesses with a previous year’s revenue greater than Rs 500 crore must be ready to issue and report invoices in the electronic JSON format.
+All registered businesses according to the released timeline, must be ready to issue and report invoices in the electronic JSON format.
 This is expected to be extended to smaller companies in the near future.

 Who is exempt from e-Invoice in India?

 Businesses with revenues of less than Rs 500 crore are exempt.
 It should be noted that certain classes of registered entities (insurance companies, banking companies, financial institutions, non-banking financial institutions, GTAs, passenger transportation services, etc.) are also exempt.